kchenturtles/PassionfruitKitchen/content/posts/butternut-squash-lasagna.md

 categories: ["dinner", "lunch", "pastas"]
 featured_categories: []
 tags: ["vegetarian", "pescetarian"]
 summary: "This recipe actually came about at my sister's request!
 She was visiting home and telling me about this dish she makes at college: lasagna with butternut squash.
-When I at first heard that, I was so skeptical -- after all, it seems like something that would get you in trouble with the Italians.
-But she likes it a lot, so I figured that I would give it a try.
-After hearing about how she makes it, though...I figured I could improve on it a bit."
+When I at first heard that, I was so skeptical -- after all, it seems like something that would get you in trouble with generations of Italian tradition.
+But she likes it a lot, so I figured that I would give it a try and see if I could improve on it."
 toc: true
 dropCap: true
 displayInMenu: true